-7.2.1 Title Bar
+6.2.1 TITLE BAR

-The SHOUT app Title Bar provides the name of the selected menu item displayed in the Menu / Function Area as well as Forward / Back icons to assist in navigating the app screens.
-The top level menus (Texting, Tracking, Utilities, and Settings) do not have Forward / Back icons as they are top level menus and the Bottom Dock segment is used to switch between menus.
+The SHOUT app's title bar provides the name of the selected menu item displayed in the menu/function area as well as forward/back icons to assist in navigating the app screens.
+The top-level menus (Texting, Tracking, Utilities, and Settings) do not have forward/back icons; the bottom dock segment is used to switch between these menus.